Quantum verification and estimation with few copies

-As an illustration of the method, consider testing some property with $N$ copies available, where $N$ is potentially low (e.g. few copies).
+As an illustration of the method, consider testing some property with $N$ copies available, where $N$ is potentially low (e.g., few copies).
 Each copy may then be considered as a precious resource for measurements we are permitted to ask a quantum system in order to ascertain its properties.
 For example, we wish to test if the state $\rho\in A$ or $\rho\in\bar{A}$ (with $A\cup \bar{A}$ being the complete set of states) where $A$ denotes the property being tested (as in Figure \ref{binary_fig1}).
 An efficient strategy is one where the queried system is overwhelmingly unlikely to pass a test condition if it does not contain the queried property $A$.

 The strategy is as follows.
 A set of carefully designed and easy-to-perform measurements $\mathbf{Q}=\{Q_1, Q_2, Q_3 \dots Q_L\}$ that serve as queries to the system are constructed.
 For the $k$th instance of the $N$ copies of a state, a query $q_k\in\mathbf{Q}$ is randomly chosen and applied to that instance, producing a sequence of query outcomes $\mathbf{i}=(i_1,...,i_N)$ for $i_k \in \{0,1\}$.
 This sequence together with the sequence of chosen queries $\mathbf{q}=(q_1,...,q_N)$ is then passed to a decision (cost) function $S(\mathbf{q},\mathbf{i})$ which produces a pass/fail result.
-A strategy is bestowed the title of ``efficient'' if the following probabilistic statement
+We define a strategy to be efficient if it satisfies the following probabilistic expression